-We would like to extend the most enormous thank you to the Sweet Grass Clan for helping inspire and get us together for an amazing evening of connections, food, skating and friends.
-Last month after our Naloxone Skate Camps, Robert Epp (black eagle man) of Sweet Grass Clan reached out to EVSC and proposed having an evening where we connect over similar goals of protecting our vulnerable park community.
+We would like to extend the most enormous thank you to the Sweetgrass Clan for helping inspire and get us together for an amazing evening of connections, food, skating and stories.
+Last month after our Naloxone Skate Camp, Robert Epp (black eagle man) of Sweetgrass Clan reached out to EVSC and proposed having an evening where we connect over similar goals of protecting our vulnerable park community.

-We chose Stratchona as our location because earlier this year around 200 people called this park home before they were forcibly evicted by the City of Vancouver.
-When the East Van Skate Crows come to a skate park we acknowledge that we are coming into other’s spaces.
-Parks are homes for many people, parks are community points for the neighbourhood, and as visitors in these spaces we feel very strongly about being respectful to those around us.
-Some people call parks home, some people come to parks to connect with their community and some people come to parks to skate.
-It is essential that we treat every person who uses these spaces with dignity and respect.
-Remember when you are at the skate park in the lower mainland you are not only on unceeded territory, but you are also in someones backyard, or possibly their living room.
+We chose Strathcona Park as our location, as earlier this year around 200 people called this park home before they were forcibly evicted by the City of Vancouver.
+When the East Van Skate Crows come to a skate park, we acknowledge that we are in someone’s space.
+Parks are homes for many people, parks are community points for the neighbourhood, and as visitors in these spaces, we feel very strongly about being respectful to those around us.
+The Sweetgrass Clan set up a delicious skate park bbq and the roller skaters invited everyone at the park to grab a plate.
+Everyone ate, skated, and it was a lovely evening.

-The Sweet Grass Clan is doing amazing working in the DTES by “[h]elping the less fortunate by providing essential supplies…with Dignity and Respect”, and it is inspiring to experience they work they are doing.
-After the skate event Robert and the rest of the Sweet Grass Clan headed to Oppenheimer Park and fed over 150 people in one hour.
-You can check out their website and get involved by donating and volunteering. http://www.sweetgrassclan.org.
+The Sweetgrass Clan is doing amazing working in the DTES by “[h]elping the less fortunate by providing essential supplies…with Dignity and Respect”, and it is inspiring to see all the ways we can help our communities.
+After the skate event, Robert and the rest of the Sweetgrass Clan headed to Oppenheimer Park and fed over 150 more people.

 “The Sweetgrass Clan acknowledges that indigenous people once had their territory, language, culture-vibrant and cohesive social, economic, and political systems held together by a spiritual worldview and a sacred response to Mother Earth and creation.